-As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 89% and approximately 26.93% of the Mortgage Loans by aggregate Unpaid Principal Balance of the Mortgage Loans as of the Cut-Off Date (approximately 17.26% of the Group H Mortgage Loans and approximately 32.56% of the Group M Mortgage Loans) have AVM current loan-to-value ratios in excess of 100%.
-The AVM current loan-to-value ratios for the Mortgage Loans are based on valuations of the related mortgaged properties obtained through an automated value from Freddie Mac's automated valuation model, Home Value Explorer[®] ("HVE[®]") when available.
+As of the Cut-Off Date, the weighted average AVM current loan-to-value ratio for the Mortgage Loans is approximately 75% and approximately 13.84% of the Mortgage Loans by aggregate Unpaid Principal Balance of the Mortgage Loans as of the Cut-Off Date (approximately 14.74% of the Group H Mortgage Loans, approximately 18.77% of the Group M Mortgage Loans, approximately 5.20% of the Group M45 Mortgage Loans and approximately 3.10% of the Group M60 Mortgage Loans) have AVM current loan-to-value ratios in excess of 100%.
+The AVM current loan-to-value ratios for the Mortgage Loans are based on valuations of the related mortgaged properties obtained through an automated value from Freddie Mac's automated valuation model, Home Value Explorer® ("HVE®") when available.
 When an HVE value was not available, an MSA level house price index was used to estimate property values.
 If an MSA level house price index was not available, a state level house price index was used to estimate property values.
 The valuations provided herein may not reflect the actual values of the mortgaged properties in the open market.